 Frost Damage Monitoring

 In the second case, cloud-free NDVI proved useful in frost damage detection.
 At the beginning of the season, a farmer got a series of automatic alerts about significant drops in the average NDVI.
 However, optical NDVI images didn’t report that the situation was that bad.
 Confused with the discrepancy, the farmer requested the insurance company to confirm the occurrence of an insured event.
 Due to heavy cloud cover, the optical NDVI revealed only the damaged areas, which resulted in inaccurate alerts.

 Restored cloud-free NDVI images filled the gap between 04/26/2019 and 05/23/2019 and clearly showed the low vegetation zones.
 The matter is that at the beginning of the season, the damaged areas were covered with snow and suffered from frost, which led to the formation of icing in certain areas.
 The field is protected with a forest belt in the north, and a scout could not properly notice the issue through it, even though he inspected the field from all sides.
 Due to the relief peculiarities, he could not see the problem zones from the other field’s sides either, so the affected areas were not identified timely.
 This resulted in insufficient seedling emergence (with a nearly 20% lack due to frost).

 When the insurance company sent its scouts to monitor the situation, they managed to detect these zones.
 The farmer had to re-sow the damaged crops in order to reduce yield losses.
 As the restored cloud-free images reveal, it helped normalize the vegetation state in the affected areas.

-The option of the cloud-free vegetation index will be available via Marketplace on Crop Monitoring as an add-on.
+The option of the cloud-free vegetation index will be available via Marketplace on EOS Crop Monitoring as an add-on.
 You can also request it via our feedback form.
 Don’t hesitate to contact our sales team experts and describe your needs and preferences.
 The requested cloud-free data will be delivered in the .geotiff format or through API.